fury-gl/fury/docs/source/posts/2023/2023-08-21-week-12-joaodellagli.rst

 So how did it go?
 -----------------

 All went fine with no difficult at all, thankfully.

 The Next Steps
 --------------

 My next plans are, after having PR `#826 <https://github.com/fury-gl/fury/pull/826>`_ merged, to work on the float encoding issue described in
-:doc:`this blogpost<2023-07-31-week-9-joaodellagli>`.
+:ref:`this blogpost <2023-07-31-week-9-joaodellagli>` .
 Also, I plan to tackle the UI idea once again, to see if I can finally give the user a way to control the intensities of the distributions.

 Wish me luck!